Flix (programming language): Polymorphic effects

-If h is called with a function argument f which is impure (false) then the second argument must be pure (true).
-Conversely, if f is pure (true) then g may be pure (true) or impure (false).
-It is a compile-time error to call h with two impure functions.
+If h is called with a function argument f which has the IO effect then g cannot have the IO effect.

 The type and effect system can be used to ensure that statement expressions are useful, i.e. that if an expression or function is evaluated and its result is discarded then it must have a side-effect.
 For example, compiling the program fragment below: